summer program faqs

 Will snacks or lunch be provided?

 All students participating in on-campus programs will need to bring a bagged nut-free lunch.
+Lunch will not be provided.
 Note: Refrigeration and microwave use will not be available.

 Lower School students (JK-Grade 5) will be provided with a morning and afternoon snack.
 Read our nutritional guidelines here.